Updating Horizontal Tidebound

 He stood up, grabbed his notebook and made his way back outside his bedroom.
 He was running late so he crammed the toast in his mouth and took a slug of coffee before he headed outside.
 This time he didn’t hesitate to put on his sunglasses.

 The heat took his breath away.
 Even this early in the day, it was already in the nineties fahrenheit.
 It would be over 100 that afternoon, cooling in the evening, but still not dropping below the seventies.
-Walter’s shop wasn’t that far away, but still he’d be sweat drenched when he got there.
+Walter’s shop wasn’t that far away, but still he’d be drenched with sweat when he got there.
 After slipping his journal into his bike’s saddlebags and the coffee into the holder, he swung his leg over the bike and took off.
 It was a mountain bike and cruised over the hot asphalt smoothly.

 Walter came out the moment Jace rounded the corner.
 He was in his late seventies with wispy white hair that barely covered a spotted scalp.
 He had lean legs and arms, but a pot belly that hung over a belt that had a large eagle-shaped belt buckle.
 Walter shaded his watery blue eyes from the already bright, burning sun.
 He waved as Jace glided over to him and pumped on the brakes.
 He dismounted.